-Ragtime music, or as it is often called; Rag-time, is a style of music that was very popular between 1897 and 1918.
-What makes it so special is the syncopated rhythm together with a “chopped” or "ragged", rhythm pattern in the bass.
+Ragtime music, or as it is also often called; Rag-time, is a style of music that was very popular between 1897 and 1918 (and still is today!).

 Ragtime was a dance music form found in the red-light districts of American cities such as St. Louis and New Orleans before it was being printed as popular sheet music for piano.

-Scott Joplin is the most famous composer of rag-time pieces for piano, and his style of composing has been said to be an American equivalent of minuets, mazurkas or waltzes.
+Often referred to as "The King of Ragtime", his style of composing has been said to be an American equivalent of minuets, mazurkas or waltzes.

 The sheet music is in the public domain, so you can print for free and start playing immediately!